Energy cannot be created or destroyed; it can only be stored or transferred. There are different types of energy stores, including:

 Chemical energy is stored in food and fuels.

-For example, let’s look at a bookcase.
+For example, consider a bookcase.

 The books that are higher on the bookshelf will have a higher store of gravitational potential energy than the books lower down on the shelves.